 Director: Levon Nazarian, MD

 Musculoskeletal ultrasound is quickly taking its place as a widely used application within general ultrasound.
 This two-day program, directed by Levon N. Nazarian, MD, provides a comprehensive overview of key topics in musculoskeletal ultrasound.
 The course is designed to teach physicians and sonographers how to apply the technology of musculoskeletal imaging in their daily practice.
 The presentations will show you what is possible in each area and what can be accomplished by the informed and motivated sonographer/sonologist.
-The didactic presentations are supplemented by hands-on scanning sessions at the end of the second class day.
 After attending this program, participants will be able to:

 - Identify ultrasound presentations of common pathologies of the musculoskeletal system